uthpalaherath/uthpalaherath.github.io/_posts/2024-09-22-Embedding-a-video-gallery-in-Jekyll-websites.md

 </div>
 ```

-You may also want to set,
+Optionally, you may also want to set,

 ```markdown
 toc: false